 Typical Day: The hours you volunteer are up to you, but we recommend 4-6 hours a day, 5 days a week, to make a meaningful contribution.
 You also have the option to volunteer on weekends, as animals require daily care.
 Your day will usually start with breakfast in your accommodation before getting ready for activities, which start at 10 am.
 If you are interested in the study of azure - winged magpies, then your day will start at dawn to observe the birds’ behaviour.
 In this case, you will have time for breakfast afterwards.
 The rest of the day will consist of observation, research and any needed repairs on the grounds.

 Please take note of the project's minimum requirements:

 - Strong English or French (Spanish is a plus)

 - Must be independent, responsible and flexible

 - Motivated to work and learn

 - Love for nature, silence and remote places

 - Strong interest in country life

 Once a week or so you’ll be making a trip to the old town of Segovia, 35 km from the project, for shopping.
 With so much to explore, you may want to extend your time in this ancient town.
-If you are into Roman architecture, you must go see Segovia’s Aqueduct.
-Built in approximately c.
+If you are interested in Roman architecture, you must go see Segovia’s Aqueduct.
+Built c.
 A.D.
 50, this astonishingly well-kept structure is what makes Segovia so spectacular.
 If you have more time, you should also check out the Alcázar, Spain’s most famous castle.
 All of these great structures have been added to the UNESCO World Heritage list and are definitely worth a few trips.